 Mulfra Quoit - Another quoit with its capstone lying against the three uprights.
 Mulfra Quoit dates from the Late Mesolithic to Neolithic Era, about Over 10000 BC to 2000 BC some thousand years earlier than Ballowall Barrow.
 Once again set high on a hill near the hamlet of Newmill, overlooking the patchwork fields below.
 Grid ref.
 SW452354.

 Just to the south of the Quoit lie the ruined remains of a group of Iron Age Courtyard Houses at Grid ref.
 SW453349.

 Bodrifty Iron Age Village Grid ref.
 SW445354.

 Bodrifty lies just west of Mulfra Quoit and about a kilometre south of Bosporthennis.
 The Village consists of 6 or 7 circular huts dating from the late Bronze Age or Early Iron Age and so represent a 4000 year old site.
 Archaeologists have discovered several differing types and ages of pottery in the settlement indicating that the site was inhabited for some 1000-600 years.
 For more information contact the website at Bodrifty Iron Age Settlement.

 Bosporthennis Valley lies just east of the craggy Carn Galver and leads down to the coast at the secluded Porthmeor Cove.
-It contains remains of a 4000-7000 year old quoit, an Iron Age or Early Christian Holy Well and a somewhat better preserved hut and passage.
+It contains remains of the 4000-7000 year old Bosporthennis Quoit, an Iron Age or Early Christian Holy Well and a somewhat better preserved Beehive Hut and passage.